binkley/kotlin-list-map-tree/README.md

 ### Properties on a node

-- `depth` is how far (how many node traversals) this node lies from the root node; the root node is 0 depth from itself
+- `depth` is how far (how many node traversals) this node lies from the root node.
+The root node is 0 depth from itself
 - `name` is the node name: all nodes are named, and must be unique among children of a parent node